1 WHO WE ARE 2

 2 DATA PROTECTION PRINCIPLES

-We are accountable for demonstrating compliance with the GDPR’s six principles of processing personal information.
+We are accountable for demonstrating compliance with the UK GDPR and the Data Protection Act 2018's six principles of processing personal information.
 These provide that personal information we deal with must

 (a) processed fairly, lawfully and in a transparent manner;

 (b) collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes;

 (c) adequate, relevant and limited to what is necessary;

 (d) accurate and, where necessary, kept up to date;